 My next recommendation is The Last Bookstore.
-This old bank building was turned into a two-story bookstore which has an insane amount of books but has a lot of other cool things to see as well.
-Some of those are the book tunnel that you can walk through and the old bank vault which houses crime novels.
-It’s a good place to just walk around and take it all in.
+This old bank building was turned into a two-story bookstore that has an insane amount of books but has a lot of other cool things to see as well.
+Some of those are the book tunnel that you can walk through and the old bank vault, which houses crime novels.
+It’s a good place just to walk around and take it all in.

 12. Clifton’s Cafeteria

 Close by The Last Bookstore is Clifton’s Cafeteria, which is a famous Los Angeles spot that has been around for over 50 years.
 This unique cafeteria has all sorts of absurd things for you to see, such as tigers that you can sit next to, a giant three-story tree, and all kinds of weird oddities around the restaurant.
 It just reopened a year or two ago, and it’s a great place to go with your family.

 13. Art’s District

 Next, I recommend heading over to the Art’s District.
 The Art’s District is the up and coming downtown neighborhood that everybody wants to live at, and everyone else comes to eat at.
 The Art’s District has lots of artistic murals on all of the buildings, a bunch of crazy places to eat like Wurstkuche, which has rattlesnake and rabbit sausages, breweries, ice cream, you name it they have it in the Art’s District.
 It’s an excellent place to just park, walk around and explore.
 Naturally, bring your appetite because there are lots you’re going to want to eat.

 14. Spire 73 Bar at the InterContinental Hotel